Jaguar E-Pace review - Interior, design and technology

 Elsewhere, the E-Pace’s bending roofline and kinked window line are much more aggressive than on the F-Pace, feeding into a chunky little hatch lid spoiler.
 The car’s overhangs are particularly short too, noticeably at the rear.
 Finally, there’s a more angular theme to the E-Pace’s tailgate and taillights than on any other Jaguar.
 All cars feature twin exhausts.

-Styling differences between the regular E-Pace and the sportier E-Pace R-Dynamic are subtle.
+Styling differences between the regular E-Pace and the sportier E-Pace R-Dynamic are subtle, although only the latter is now available to order from the Jaguar price list.
 The R-Dynamic gets a revised front apron with larger, singular air intakes either side of the grille, front fog lamps plus a slightly different rear diffuser.
 Some of the black plastic exterior trim elements are transformed too, and become body painted.
 R-Dynamic cars ride on different alloy wheels too, and come with grilles finished in gloss black.
 Touches inside include bright metal pedals, metal tread plates, and sports seats.

 The interior feels much more conventional in design.
 The dashboard itself is long and flat, rather than upright, while the positioning of the vents, infotainment display and climate control settings is straightforward and at hand.
 It can feel a little conservative though, in a class where style and technology are becoming big selling factors.

-The metals and leathers used in the cabin feel good, and while the plastics are soft too the touch, it feels like Jaguar has leant a little too much on that material.
-The entirety of the dashboard surrounding the steering wheel and instruments is made from plastic, as is the area around the gear selector’s chrome housing.
+The metals and leathers used in the cabin feel good, and while the plastics are soft to the touch, it feels like Jaguar has leant a little too much on that material.
+The entirety of the dashboard surrounding the steering wheel and instruments is covered with plastic, as is the area around the gear selector’s chrome housing.
 As such it can look a bit drab, depending on spec, but there are plenty of interior colour schemes to choose from.

 Sat-nav, stereo and infotainment

-All Jaguar E-Pace models are equipped with a 10-inch touchscreen infotainment system called Touch Pro.
-It’s a system we’ve come across in plenty of JLR products before, and we’ve found it far from perfect.
-Running software known as InControl it’s a little slow to respond compared to the likes of BMW’s iDrive system or a Mercedes COMAND unit, but at least Apple CarPlay and Android Auto are now available on S trim models and above.
+All pre-facelift Jaguar E-Pace models are equipped with a 10-inch touchscreen infotainment system called Touch Pro which is far from perfect.
+Running software known as InControl it’s a little slow to respond compared to the likes of BMW’s iDrive system or a Mercedes COMAND unit, but at least Apple CarPlay and Android Auto were available on S trim models and above.

-A 12.3-inch fully digitalised instrument panel with configurable interfaces is standard fit on the fully stocked HSE car, and an option to consider on S and SE grade models.
+The 12.3-inch fully digitalised instrument panel with configurable interfaces that was standard fit on the fully stocked HSE grade has now been standardised across the line-up too.

 In this review